koordinates/kart/docs/pages/development/pointcloud_v1.rst

 Path to the pointer file
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Strictly speaking, this is the path to the pointer file of the tile - see :ref:`Git LFS`.
+Strictly speaking, this is the path to the pointer file of the tile - see :ref:`Git LFS details`.

 For technical reasons, it is best if only a relatively small number of pointer files are stored together in a single directory.
 This is why, rather than all being stored in a single flat directory, these pointer files are sharded into several directories, with the directory chosen based on the hash of the filename.